Vermilion Energy (TSE:VET) PT Lowered to C$26.00

-Vermilion Energy (TSE:VET – Get Rating) (NYSE:VET) had its target price cut by Scotiabank from C$29.00 to C$26.00 in a research report sent to investors on Thursday morning, The Fly reports.
+Vermilion Energy (TSE:VET – Get Rating) (NYSE:VET) had its price objective reduced by National Bank Financial from C$29.00 to C$26.00 in a report released on Tuesday morning, The Fly reports.

-VET has been the subject of a number of other reports.
-BMO Capital Markets reduced their price objective on shares of Vermilion Energy from C$23.00 to C$22.00 in a research report on Monday, March 27th.
-Royal Bank of Canada reduced their price objective on shares of Vermilion Energy from C$29.00 to C$27.00 and set a sector perform rating for the company in a research report on Thursday, March 9th.
-Stifel Nicolaus dropped their target price on shares of Vermilion Energy from C$42.00 to C$37.00 in a report on Tuesday, January 10th.
-Raymond James dropped their target price on shares of Vermilion Energy from C$31.00 to C$25.00 in a report on Tuesday, April 11th.
-Finally, CIBC dropped their target price on shares of Vermilion Energy from C$36.00 to C$26.00 in a report on Tuesday, January 17th.
-Four analysts have rated the stock with a hold rating and five have given a buy rating to the stock.
-According to data from MarketBeat, the stock has a consensus rating of Moderate Buy and a consensus target price of C$30.27.
+A number of other research firms have also weighed in on VET.
+CIBC reduced their target price on shares of Vermilion Energy from C$36.00 to C$26.00 in a report on Tuesday, January 17th.
+JPMorgan Chase & Co. reduced their price objective on shares of Vermilion Energy from C$29.00 to C$28.00 in a research note on Monday, April 17th.
+TD Securities lowered shares of Vermilion Energy from a buy rating to a hold rating and reduced their price objective for the company from C$29.00 to C$21.00 in a research note on Wednesday, March 29th.
+Desjardins reduced their price objective on shares of Vermilion Energy from C$31.00 to C$30.00 in a research note on Monday, March 13th.
+Finally, Scotiabank dropped their target price on shares of Vermilion Energy from C$29.00 to C$26.00 in a research report on Thursday, April 13th.
+Four analysts have rated the stock with a hold rating and five have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has an average rating of Moderate Buy and a consensus price target of C$27.50.

 Vermilion Energy Increases Dividend

-In other Vermilion Energy news, Senior Officer Lars William Glemser sold 19,379 shares of the business’s stock in a transaction that occurred on Wednesday, March 22nd.
+In other news, Senior Officer Lars William Glemser sold 19,379 shares of the business’s stock in a transaction on Wednesday, March 22nd.
 The stock was sold at an average price of C$17.60, for a total value of C$340,973.51.
-0.14% of the stock is owned by corporate insiders.
+Corporate insiders own 0.14% of the company’s stock.

 Vermilion Energy Company Profile